madpink/couchdb4livecode/README.md

      put true into tParams["include_docs"]
      put 10 into tParams["limit"]

-pOptions - header options, including user and pass (see "Authentication"), also used in "config" operations

-pFormat - (optional) "array", "rawjson" or "prettyjson" if the stack has a customProperty called "preferredFormat" with one of the above three values, then it will be used by default if pFormat is left blank, otherwise "array" will be used
+pOptions - (optional) header options, including user and pass (see "Authentication"), also used in "config" operations also can include pOptions["format"] with "array", "rawjson" or "prettyjson" for the return format the stack can have a customProperty called "preferredFormat" which can be one of those three values, if pOptions["format"] is blank, then "preferredFormat" will be used, if it is not set, then "array" will be used

-      couch.adduser(pURL,pUsername,pPassword,pRoles)
+      couch.securedb(pFunk,pURL,pDB,pOptions,pAdminNames,pAdminRoles,pMemberNames,pMemberRoles)
+The couch.securedb function sets the "_security" document for the specified database. pFunk - "set" (replace current security), "add" adds user/roles to existing security, "delete" removes user/roles from existing pAdminNames - sets the given names up with admin rights (read,write,delete) pAdminRoles - sets the given user roles up with admin rights (read,write,delete) pMemberNames - sets the given names up with member rights (read only) pMemberRoles - sets the given user roles up with member rights (read only)

+      couch.adduserdb(pURL,pUser,pPass,pOptions)
-The couch.adduser function inserts a new record into the "_users" database. pUsername - Username of the person signing up. pPassword - Password for the account pRoles (optional) - roles to assign to the user
+The couch.adduser function inserts a new record into the "_users" database, creates a database for the user, and sets the new user as the admin and member (which makes that user the only one who can access it). pUsername - Username of the person signing up. pPassword - Password for the account pOptions["roles"] - can be used to assign the user to roles, must be in a numbered array
 Note:  only an admin can create a user

       couch.peruserDB(pUsername)